ghusta/world-db-hibernate-reveng/README.md

 You can use a docker container, like this one :

-`docker run -d -pxxxx:5432 --name world-db ghusta/postgres-world-db:2.1`
+`docker run -d -p xxxx:5432 --name world-db ghusta/postgres-world-db:2.2`

 ## Templates (FreeMarker)